 This page explains how to use my personal financial independence spreadsheet.

-If you haven’t already downloaded the spreadsheet, click here to get instant access!
+If you haven’t already downloaded the spreadsheet, click here to download now!

 Net Worth Tab